TomPecher/Algorithm-Testing/Queue/queue.md

 is_empty()            - Returns True if queue contains no items, returns False otherwise.

-enqueue(items)        - Inserts the specified item at the end of the queue.
+enqueue(item)         - Inserts the specified item at the end of the queue.

 dequeue()             - Returns the item at the start of the queue (if it exists), removing it in the process.